clarencewxl/swSpTRSV/README.md

 nohup ./total_run.sh &

 Note: Use bjobs to check whether the jobs finish or not.
+Each job will product a new file in the subdirectory 'results' in the current directory.

 - The referenced performance results are listed in the file 'ref_map' in the current directory.

-Note: It will take about 24 hours to run all the benchmarks.
+Note: There are totally 4x6x2057=49368 works and will cost about 36 hours.
+As works can be currently done using different processors, depending on the task-schedule system, you do not need to wait for finishing all the works and can compare any work's result with the referenced result as long as it is finished.

 3.Experiments for the Scatter Plot